alae-touba/software-engineering-notes/articles/a-typical-workflow-when-working-on-a-feature-branch.md

+---
+tags: [git, version-control]
+date: 2024-02-07
+author: Alae
+description: A comprehensive guide for working with feature branches in Git, including stashing and rebasing workflows
+---

 # a typical worflow when working on a feature branch

 Here's the complete workflow including stash for when you need to switch branches with uncommitted changes: